Advice for Pianists

 Choosing a Work to Play

 As a general rule, we can say that the pianist will usually be the most stretched member of an ensemble when it comes to delivering the goods.
-This is essentially because the pianist has many more notes to find and deliver – and all with reasonable sensitivity!
+This is because the pianist has many more notes to find and deliver – and all with reasonable sensitivity!
+The pianist is also the only player with a score, so has a default responsibility for keeping everyone together.
 So for an ensemble of equally graded players (ref.
 ACMS self-grading method), the sight-reading task will usually be most challenging for the pianist.
 It is for this reason that ACMS usually gives the pianist the responsibility for determining the music to be played.
-And it is important for the success of a session that the music that you choose lies within the capacity of all of the players.
+And it is important for the success of a session that the music the pianist chooses lies within the capacity of all of the players, and the pianist ensures their own part is fluent, coherent and confident.

 Where to Begin?